‘Fostering International R4D collaboration in a COVID-19 world’

 On 19 October 2020, six Australian volunteers and five Vietnamese researchers (EMCRs) will embark on a five-week online workshop to strengthen research, leadership and management skills in agricultural research and development.
 Researchers in Agriculture for International Development (RAID network) and the Vietnam National University of Agriculture (VNUA) have developed a strong partnership over the last year and hope this online workshop can be followed by an in-person activity when travel is possible.
 Across the five weeks, the participants will attend three workshop presentations each week discussing a range of critical research topics, as well as work through seven fictional scenarios.
 These scenarios will challenge the researchers on how they might put theory into practice in a post-COVID-19 world.

 Through the Australian Volunteers Program, six Australian volunteers will be partnered with a research counterpart in Vietnam to work through scenarios and research problems.
-This engaging and interactive workshop, run by the University of Melbourne, will work through the core research steps required within agriculture and development including designing surveys, tools for data collection, managing community engagement, and data visualisation.
+This engaging and interactive workshop, run by the University of Melbourne and gratefully funded by the Crawford Fund, will work through the core research steps required within agriculture and development including designing surveys, tools for data collection, managing community engagement, and data visualisation.

 Workshop participants have a range of experiences in agriculture and international development, from economics to animal science to horticulture.